Types Of Flies NY Residents Deal With

 House Fly (Musca domestica)

 Also referred to as the common house fly, these insects live roughly 28 days, depending on environmental conditions.
 These are gray flies that are usually less than 7 mm in length.
 Their most notable characteristic is the presence of three black stripes on the gray coloring of their thorax.
 House flies are a problem for any manufactured structure where food is produced and garbage is disposed of.
 They are linked to over 65 diseases that impact humans, including salmonella, dysentery, cholera, typhoid fever, and more.
-In restaurants, groceries stores, and other businesses that need these insects managed, Insect Light Traps and sticky traps are most often used alongside a sanitation plan.
+In restaurants, grocery stores, and other businesses that need these insects managed, Insect Light Traps and sticky traps are most often used alongside a sanitation plan.

 Fruit Fly (Drosophilidae Spp.)